A debate as old as the area itself, defining its geographic borders remains as elusive as ever

-This pride was exemplified by a glossy, magazine-like First Tennessee Bank publication that appeared between ’75-77, which used as its tagline “Some Things Improve With Age.”
+This pride was exemplified by the publication of a glossy, mini-magazine from First Tennessee Bank that appeared between ’75-77, which used as its tagline “Some Things Improve With Age.”

 “The blending of old spaces and contemporary lifesyles,” it said, “has worked up a special spirit among those who never left, those who have returned and those making (it) their first place to live.
 Call it unity.”

 The same sense of unity and pride prompted Memphis Flyer writer John Branston to coin the early-90s phrase “Midtown is Memphis,” when Midtown leaders rebooted some of that early-70s spirit and initiated another community development campaign.
 The same pride surfaced again in 2008 when Overton Square was set to rebound from the ’08 recession.
-For the Flyer, Branston wrote that “Midtowners are a diverse, activist, and choosy bunch – fiercely loyal to what they like and fiercely critical of what they don’t like.”
+For his 2008 Flyer article, Branston wrote that “Midtowners are a diverse, activist, and choosy bunch – fiercely loyal to what they like and fiercely critical of what they don’t like.”

 It’s a loyalty that carries forward with each new generation of Midtowners.
 For long-time residents today, it means something to say “I grew up in Midtown – I am a Midtowner.”

 “I believe there are Midtowners living in the ‘burbs, just trying to escape.”